robot5000-design/ms2/documentation/test.md

 ## 4. Bugs List from Github Issues section:

-After efforts to "break" the application testing on mobile produced bug #14, which was similar issue to #12.
+After efforts to "break" the application, testing on mobile produced bug #14, which was a similar issue to #12.
 All bugs below were fixed and explanations can be found in the github issues section of the repository.